 Extra words in clue

-The important thing about clues featuring the extra word gimmick is that must not be solvable while the bonus word is present; this is vital, because there will almost certainly be other words whose presence or absence does not affect the cryptic reading.
+The important thing about clues featuring the extra word gimmick is that they must not be solvable while the bonus word is present; this is vital, because there will almost certainly be other words whose presence or absence does not affect the cryptic reading.
 An example of a sound extra word clue would be "Man found in ditch outside a pub (4)" for CHAP (hidden in ditCH A Pub); the word 'outside' must be removed before this clue can be solved.
 The word 'found' is technically redundant, but the clue works both with and without it, so it is not an 'extra word' in the context of that gimmick.

 Wordplay omits a letter